ngeiswei/chaining/experimental/backward-via-forward/README.md

 implementation, but for now we remain inside MeTTa using PeTTa as back-end.

-The code can be found in [bfc-xp.metta](bfc-xp.metta).
+The code can be found in [obfc-xp.metta](obfc-xp.metta) and [obc-xp.metta](obc-xp.metta).
 The main two chainer implementations being compared are `obfc` which stands for Optimized Backward via Forward Chainer, and `obc` which stands for Optimized Backward Chainer.
 Benchmarks of two types are conducted:

 1. Over four exhaustive enumerations (all theorems and their proofs up to a certain size) of proof sizes, 11, 13, 15 and 17 respectively.